Verification of security and privacy in modern communication protocols entry

-This project focuses on the verification of systems’ security and privacy through theory and practice through model checking and therom proving.
+This project focuses on the theory and practice of formal verification of systems’ security and privacy through model checking and theorem proving.

 Previous experience in formal methods and/or security is not essential, but evidence of previous work in one of these fields is desirable.

 If you have interests in any of these topics, but not in all, we encourage you to contact us for an informal discussion.